swcarpentry/python-novice-inflammation/03-lists.md

 Just as a `for` loop is a way to do operations many times, a list is a way to store many values.
 Unlike NumPy arrays,
-lists are built into the language (so we don't have to lead a library to use them).
+lists are built into the language (so we don't have to load a library to use them).
 We create a list by putting values inside square brackets: